 The order begins by requiring social distancing, instructing Georgians to refrain from “Gathering” and forbidding non-Critical Infrastructure businesses from allowing “Gatherings of Persons.”
 [Ed.
 Note: The June 11 Executive Order now defines “Gathering” as more than 50 persons physically present at a single location, if, to be present, persons are required to stand or be seated within six feet of any other person.
 Groups of 50 or more are allowed if they are incidental or transitory.]
 The order encourages using face coverings while outside private residences and requires residents to adhere to CDC guidance on sanitation.

 [Ed.
-Note: The May 12 Executive Order extends the shelter-in-place requirement for the medically fragile through June 30, 2020—eliminating from the list those over 65 without other conditions.
+Note: The June 11 Executive Order extends a partial shelter-in-place requirement for the medically fragile through June 30, 2020—eliminating from the list those over 65 without other conditions.
 Also, like past orders, the medically fragile may still undertake several activities including “engaging in gainful employment.”]

 The order also encourages all businesses to provide certain coverings and personal protective equipment (PPE) particular to their industry for employees.
 [Ed.
-Note: The May 12 Executive Order continues the requirement that restaurant workers wear face coverings, but only when serving the public.
-It strongly encourages all other businesses to provide PPE “as available and appropriate to the function and location of the worker within the business location.”
+Note: The June 11 Executive Order continues the requirement that restaurant workers, barbers, and hair stylists wear face coverings, but only when serving the public.
+It strongly encourages most other businesses to provide PPE “as available and appropriate to the function and location of the worker within the business location.”
 Bars, carnivals, and water parks must also require their workers to wear face coverings at all times.]

 The order again adopts the definition of what constitutes “Critical Infrastructure” as those sectors listed in the most current CISA guidance and incorporates businesses that supply essential goods to those sectors as well as legal services, home hospice, and certain non-profit mental health and food services in that definition.
-As with the previous order, business that are Critical Infrastructure are encouraged, but not required, to undertake the list of precautions listed in the order that have been previously recommended for Critical Infrastructure and required for other businesses operating as “Minimum Basic Operations.”
-That catch-all category, “Minimum Basic Operations,” has been discarded, however, in favor of an assortment of recommendations and requirements for different types of businesses, along with a new list of 21 requirements that mimics the prior requirements for businesses operating as “Minimum Basic Operations,” adding an increased emphasis on cleaning and sanitization for all businesses.
+[Ed.
+Note: As with previous orders, business that are Critical Infrastructure are encouraged, but not required, to undertake the list of precautions listed in the June 11 Executive Order, the contents of which have not changes since the previous Order on May 28.
+Similarly, schools operating during the summer are covered under June 11 Executive Order , but the order merely makes recommendations for schools rather than requirements.
+By contrast, businesses not classified as Critical Infrastructure must comply with 20 requirements including screening workers, posting signage, and increasing cleaning and sanitization.]

 The order releases hotly anticipated guidance for restaurants and dine-in services, effective at 12:00 a.m. on Monday, April 27, 2020.
 Subject to these requirements, restaurants and private social clubs may once again provide dine-in services beginning April 27.